fahadalshoaibi/birdieshop/README.md

 demo video:
 https://youtu.be/38HdxXJ3lLM
-i forgot to mention that firebase was used for the normal users while admin is hardcoded into db
+i forgot to mention that firebase was used for the normal users while admin is hardcoded into db also we got image labeling ai to function , detects single objects with mobilenet and multiple with coco ssd, both via tensorflow

 difficulties faced:
 implementing AI